mbkoltai/mbkoltai.github.io/_posts/ecopol/2020-04-09-covid-visualization.md

 The dashed blue lines on the left inset show the dates:
 - 20/February: exponential increase of cases starts in Italy
 - 26/February: exponential increase of cases starts in France
-- 09/March: national lockdown in Italy
+- 09/March: countrywide lockdown in Italy
-- 09/March: national lockdown in France
+- 16/March: countrywide lockdown in France (announced, effective from 17th noon)

 ![_config.yml]({{ site.baseurl }}/images/covid/west_vs_asia_w_china.png)